AMERICAN AIRLINES - NBC SVG

-American Airlines has announced that its last service operating between Miami and St. Vincent and the Grenadines (SVD) will be on Wednesday April 1, 2020 in response to the COVID-19 pandemic.
+As the COVID 19 Pandemic continues to impact the travel industry, American Airlines says its last service operating between Miami and St. Vincent and the Grenadines (SVD) will be tomorrow Wednesday April 1.

-The St. Vincent and the Grenadines Tourism Authority said the service is set to resume operating on June 4, 2002, but this is subject to change, based on the development of the global situation.
+The St. Vincent and the Grenadines Tourism Authority says the service is set to resume operating on June 4th, 2020, but this is subject to change, based on the development of the global situation.

 The Authority said the situation is evolving rapidly and non-residents of the United States currently booked to travel are advised to contact their travel agent or airline contact to make the necessary changes to their ticket as they may not be allowed to board.

-St. Vincent and the Grenadines confirmed its first imported case of the virus on Wednesday, March 11 and Prime Minister Dr. Ralph Gonsalves said that several meetings of officials have taken place since then to address the issue.
+St. Vincent and the Grenadines confirmed its first imported case of the virus on Wednesday, March 11th and Prime Minister Dr. Ralph Gonsalves said several meetings of officials have taken place since then to address the issue.

 Advertisement